saucelabs/sauce-docs/docs/web-apps/automated-testing/faq.md

 ```

 If your registry is only accessible inside your corporate network, you'll have to use
-SauceConnect to securely connect the SauceLabs cloud to your registry.
+Sauce Connect to securely connect the Sauce Labs cloud to your registry.
 See the
 [SauceConnect](https://docs.saucelabs.com/secure-connections/sauce-connect-5/) docs for more
 details.